Student Grade Point Average

 Financial aid recipients need to refer to the financial aid satisfactory progress policy to determine if schedule adjustments will affect financial aid.
 Additionally, financial aid students may be required to repay the US Department of Education any of their tuition/fees and/or book charges.
 Withdrawing from any class may create an overpayment status for Veterans Affairs students.
 The last day of attendance must be verified for all Financial Aid/VA students.

 An “I” (Incomplete) may be assigned when a student has persisted through the course and has completed at least 90 percent of the requirements for passing the course or when the instructor has determined extenuating circumstances exist.
 When an “I” is assigned, the instructor must fill out an “Incomplete Grade Form” and submit to the Division Office.
 A student must resolve an “I” (Incomplete) grade within the time frame specified by the instructor or the division, but no later than six months from the end of the term for which the grade was assigned.
-When an “I” grade has been resolved, the final grade will be recorded with the “I” (e.g., I/B) and the GPA will be recomputed.
-An “I” which is unresolved will be changed to the grade of “I/F” after the specified expiration date.
+When an “I” grade has been resolved, the final grade is recorded with the “I” (e.g., I/B) and the GPA is recomputed.
+An “I” which is unresolved is changed to the grade of “I/F” after the specified expiration date.
 For veterans affairs students, the last day of attendance must be verified for any incomplete grades.

 Students who do not raise their term GPA to the required level by the third term of not meeting Standards of Progress, are placed on First Academic Suspension.
 While on First Academic Suspension, students are referred for academic advisement to student counselors who work with them to develop an academic course of action.
 If students fail to make appropriate progress during the term of First Academic Suspension, they are placed on Final Suspension and are suspended from enrolling in any curricular classes at CPCC for one term.
 During that term, students have the option to take developmental classes, ESL, Career Development, Continuing Education classes or no classes.